Mojtaba Karimi, M.Sc.

 M. Karimi, T. Aykut, and E. Steinbach, “Mavi: A research platform for telepresence and teleoperation,” Robotics, vol. abs/1805.09447, 2018.

 T. Aykut, M. Karimi, C. Burgmair, A. Finkenzeller, C. Bachhuber, E. Steinbach, "Delay Compensation for a Telepresence System with 3D 360° Vision based on Deep Head Motion Prediction and Dynamic FoV Adaptation", IEEE Robotics and Automation Letters (with IROS presentation option), July 2018

 Since January 2018 Leox works in the project "KI-Inspektionsdrohne".
-The goal of this project is to design and develop of a autonomous drone for airplane inspection inside a hangar.
-One of the most challenging parts in this project is the indoor precise localization of the inspection drone and exact positioning of the large object as it's an airplane in this content related to the inspection camera.
-However, there are LiDAR, stereo camera, and IMUs which can be utilized for the position estimation, but the processing unit is limited as well as the power.
-We investigate the remote semi-onboard localization system which runs partly in a local processing unit on the drone (local, short term positioning) and the global localization system with more precise estimation and drift correction which runs on the remote station.
-We use wireless 5.0-GHz network for low-delay drone-station communication.
+The goal of this project is to design and develop an autonomous drone for airplane inspection inside a hangar.
+One of the challenges in this project is the indoor precise localization of the inspection drone for autonomous navigation.
+The UAV is equipped with a Lidar, high-resolution camera, and 9-DoF AHRS which can be utilized for the 6D position estimation.
+However, the processing unit and the payload of the drone is limited.